tatianegercina/FinTech/02-Homework/19-Blockchain-Python/Instructions/README.md

 - Write a short description about what the wallet does, what is is built with, and how to use it.

+- Include installing pip dependencies using `requirements.txt`, as well as cloning and installing `hd-wallet-derive`.
+  You may include the `hd-wallet-derive` folder in your repo, but still include the install instructions.
+You do not need to include Python or PHP installation instructions.

 - Upload the project to a new GitHub repository.

 - Celebrate the fact that you now have an incredibly powerful wallet that you can expand to hundreds of coins!